Croatia: World Cup 2014 Team Preview

 Manager: Niko Kovač

 The Vatreni are a very well balanced team with several top-class talents within their ranks.
-The midfield trio of Modric, Rakitic and Kovacic are especially tough to handle and their technical abilities should see plenty of possession in Brazil.
-Up front Mario Mandzukic is a proven goalscorer and phenomenally hard worker.
+The midfield trio of Modric, Ivan Rakitic and Mateo Kovacic are especially tough to handle and their technical abilities should Croatia have plenty of possession in Brazil.
+Up front Mario Mandzukic is a proven goalscorer and phenomenally hard worker, whilst at the back, Dejan Lovren has emerged as an excellent central defender this season at Southampton.

 They are flexible too and Kovac is not afraid to send this team out in a variety of different systems.